adamsmd/bib-scrape/README.md

 IMPORTANT: Be sure to always run the program from the directory where you unpacked it.
-If you run the program from any other directory, it will not be able to find the names.txt and nouns.txt files.
+If you run the program from any other directory, it will not be able to find the names.txt and actions.txt files.

 (*) There are two reasons for this.
 First, Perl doesn't have a very good method of packaging applications.
-Second, I don't know how to make the program find names.txt and nouns.txt in such a packaging.
+Second, I don't know how to make the program find names.txt and actions.txt in such a packaging.
 I would welcome help in preparing a better packaging solution.

 Global/Root Installation